lmachens/backend-course/7-requests/README.md

 PUT, HEAD, DELETE, PATCH and OPTIONS are used in more advanced scenarios.

-## Lession
+## Lesson

-We already installed `formidable` module in the previous lession, which helps us parsing form data and file uploads.
+We already installed `formidable` module in the previous lesson, which helps us parsing form data and file uploads.

 Update `routes/menu.js`: